Wasserstein stability of porous medium-type equations on manifolds with Ricci curvature bounded below: Introduction

 Let us recall that the above argument was subsequently revisited in the compact setting by Otto and Westdickenberg in \cite{OW} through the so-called \emph{Eulerian} calculus.
 Recent developments have also been obtained in \cite{OT} in the context of weighted Riemannian and Finsler manifolds.

 Our main goal is to obtain stability estimates for the porous medium-type evolution \eqref{pme_intro} without imposing the nonnegativity of the Ricci curvature.
 To that purpose, we need to introduce some key hypotheses both on the manifold and on the form of the nonlinearity we consider.
-First of all, we assume that $\mathbb{M}^{n}$ ($ n \ge 3 $) supports the following \emph{Sobolev-type} inequality: